Spotting fake invoice scams – think twice before you pay that invoice!

 - Tell other people in your company about the phishing email you received.
 Knowledge is power!

 What is the easiest way to check if an email represents phishing?
 Use another communication method such as the telephone or snail mail.
 But do not use the address or telephone numbers in the email.
 Google the real company website or obtain the real phone number from online white pages or yellow pages.
 Otherwise, you could be contacting the phishers!

 Phishing attacks aren't just increasing, they're evolving.
 Email is the #1 delivery vehicle for most malware (not just ransomware) Use advanced spam and malware protection that provides phishing protection.
 A solution like SpamTitan will block phishing emails before they reach your network.

 In addition, the FBI recommends the following:

-Training employees to recognize phishing attempts is vitally important, but thanks to the increasing sophistication of targeted phishiing attacks, raising awareness alone isn't enough.
-Companies need to invest in strong anti spam and anti phishing security technology that protect their employees.
+Training employees to recognize phishing attempts is vitally important, but thanks to the increasing sophistication of targeted phishing attacks, raising awareness alone isn't enough.
+Companies need to invest in strong anti-spam and anti-phishing security technology that protect their employees.

 Due to the sophisticated nature of advanced persistent threats via email, SpamTitan’s latest release now includes a sandboxing feature and anti-spoofing layers.
 SpamTitan sandboxing protects against breaches and data loss from zero-day threats and sophisticated email attacks by providing a powerful environment to run in-depth, sophisticated analysis of unknown or suspicious programs and files.
 SpamTitan sandboxing will protect against malware, spear-phishing, advanced persistent threats (APTs) and malicious URLs, offering insight into new threats and helping mitigate risks.